-- 1. Kinship/relative and certified kinship/relative caregivers will only accept children with whom they have a relative or kinship connection, and will not accept any other foster children for whom they have not be approved or permitted to take into their homes. - 2.
-Department resource parents and child placing agencies shall accept any foster child(ren), mutually agreeable to the parties, that are referred by the Department into their home for foster care.
+- 1. Kinship/relative and certified kinship/relative caregivers will only accept children with whom they have a relative or kinship connection and will not accept any other foster children for whom they have not been approved or permitted to take into their homes. - 2.
+Department resource parents and child placing agencies shall accept any foster child(ren), mutually agreeable to the parties, that are referred by the Department into their home for foster care. - 3.
+Kinship relative and resource parents shall cooperate in the ongoing monitoring of their homes and share the information required for the agency to verify compliance. - 4.
+Kinship/relative caregivers and resource parents shall not allow the child(ren) in their care to be given to their biological parent(s) or anyone other than a representative of the Department unless permission to do so has been granted by the Department or the Court. - 5.
+Kinship/relative and resource parents shall not discuss complaints, problems, difficulties, or suggestions concerning the foster child in an effort to resolve the issues and pressures of the placement with the child's biological parent(s).
+The kinship/relative caregivers and resource parents shall discuss all issues with the Department worker or the Foster Care Ombudsman. - 6.
+Kinship/relative caregivers and resource parents shall provide advance notice, when possible, to the Department regarding changes which affect the life and circumstances of the family. - 7.
+Kinship/relative caregivers and resource parents must report any child abuse/neglect allegations disclosed to them by the child(ren) placed in their home.

-- 3. Kinship relative and resource caregivers shall cooperate in the ongoing monitoring of their homes and share the information required for the agency to verify compliance. - 4.
-Kinship/relative and resource caregivers shall not allow the child(ren) in their care to be given to their biological parent(s) or anyone other than a representative of the Department unless permission to do so has been granted by the Department or the Court. - 5.
-Kinship/relative and resource caregivers shall not discuss complaints, problems, difficulties, or suggestions concerning the foster child in an effort to resolve the issues and pressures of the placement with the child's biological parent(s).
-The kinship/relative and resource caregivers shall discuss all issues with the Department worker. - 6.
-Kinship/relative and resource caregivers shall provide advance notice, when possible, to the Department regarding changes which affect the life and circumstances of the family. - 7.
-Kinship/relative and resource caregivers must report any child abuse/neglect allegations disclosed to the them by the child(ren) placed in their home. - 8.
-Kinship/relative and resource caregivers shall immediately notify the Department regarding any hospitalization, surgery, accident, serious illness, death, arrest or detention by a law enforcement agency of a child, or about any other unanticipated incident involving the child placed in their home. - 9.
-Kinship/relative and resource caregivers shall inform the Department of a charge, arrest or indictment of any adult household member within 24 hours of the occurrence.
+- 8. Kinship/relative caregivers and resource parents shall immediately notify the Department regarding any hospitalization, surgery, accident, serious illness, death, arrest, or detention by a law enforcement agency of a child, or about any other unanticipated incident involving the child placed in their home. - 9.
+Kinship/relative caregivers and resource parents shall inform the Department of a charge, arrest, or indictment of any adult household member within 24 hours of the occurrence.